North Yarmouth and Freeport Baptist Meetinghouse: History

 The church building was constructed in 1796 by the local Baptist congregation.
 Reverend Thomas Green, one of its seven original members, was elected its first pastor.
 In 1889 the Baptist congregation moved to its current location at 346 Main Street.
 The following year, George W. Hammond and his wife, Ellen, purchased the meetinghouse and re-opened it as the Hillside Library and Antiquarian Society.
 In 1910 they donated the building to the town, and it was used for town meetings until 1946.
 During World War II the building was used by the Civilian Defense System as an observation post, looking for enemy aircraft.
 In 1946 the Village Improvement Society took over responsibility for the interior of the building.
 The building was added to the National Register of Historic Places in 1978.
 Major renovations occurred in the early 2000s.
 The building is currently available for weddings and other events.

 Cemetery

 The Old Baptist Cemetery is adjacent to the meetinghouse on its southern side.
-It contains around 950 burials.
 Immediately inside the gate, on the left-hand side, is a billboard-style trio of gravestones — one of two in the cemetery, but only around forty are known to have been found in Maine.